-8. International Roaming
+3.8 International Roaming

 The 2016 work plan in the field of International Roaming foresees not only the continuation of the monitoring exercises (Benchmark Report and Report on Transparency and Comparability of Roaming Tariffs) but will also include the implementation of the obligations set out in the Telecom Single Market (TSM) Regulation as it concerns the amendments of the current Roaming III Regulation.
-On 28 July 2015 the Commission formally requested BEREC to provide input to the review of the wholesale roaming market and planned to formally consult BEREC in the first semester of 2016 on the draft implementing acts on fair use policy (FUP) and sustainability of the abolition of retail roaming surcharges.
+On 28th July 2015 the Commission formally requested BEREC to provide input to the review of the wholesale roaming market and planned to formally consult BEREC in the first semester of 2016 on the draft implementing acts on fair use policy (FUP) and sustainability of the abolition of retail roaming surcharges.

-8.1.
-Input to the European Commission to the fair use of roaming services and the sustainability of the abolition of retail roaming surcharges
+3.8.1 Input to the European Commission to the fair use of roaming services and the sustainability of the abolition of retail roaming surcharges

-According to Article 6b ter of the Roaming IV Regulation, the European Commission, after having consulted BEREC, shall adopt detailed rules on the application of the FUP, on the methodology for assessing the sustainability of the abolition of retail roaming surcharges, and on the notification to be submitted by a roaming provider for the purposes of that assessment by 15 December 2016.
-For this purpose BEREC will provide input to the Commission's request expected during the first semester 2016.
+According to Article 6b ter of the Roaming IV Regulation, the European Commission, after having consulted BEREC, shall adopt detailed rules on the application of the FUP, on the methodology for assessing the sustainability of the abolition of retail roaming surcharges, and on the notification to be submitted by a roaming provider for the purposes of that assessment by 15th December 2016.
+For this purpose BEREC will provide input to the Commission's request expected during the first semester of 2016.

-BEREC Input to the Commission regarding the implementing acts about the Fair Use Policy and the methodology of assessing the sustainability of the abolition of roaming charges submitted by a roaming provider
+BEREC Input to the Commission to the fair use of roaming services and the sustainability of the abolition of retail roaming surcharges